Woolley Edge services: Ownership

 It was one of five sites in the UK sold to Granada in March 1973 for £2.5 million.
 The current owner is Moto.
 In 2006, Moto changed the branding to Marks and Spencer and Costa Coffee; also on site are the brands Burger King and Travelodge.

 Structure

 The services is split into two sites, one on the northbound and one on southbound sides of the M1.
 The two sites are connected by foot via a local road bridge over the motorway.
 The northbound side is partly in West Bretton, and the southbound side is in Woolley, West Yorkshire.

 There are local access roads from both sites onto the same bridge albeit but are not signed for the majority of traffic, and, as of 26 September 2009, both access roads were fitted with automatic barriers.
 The services are close to the Barnsley/South Yorkshire border.
 Despite the services being in the Wakefield district, they're slightly closer to Barnsley than to the centre of Wakefield.

-Woolley Edge is an interchange point for coaches operated by Megabus.
 The Hallam Line, a railway between Leeds and Sheffield via Barnsley, passes directly beneath the service area and motorway, but there is no railway station with access to the site.